 Complementary Health Approaches

 A 2010 survey by AARP and NIH found that 53 percent of people aged 50 and older have used complementary health approaches at some point in their lives.
-However, only 58 percent of the people who had used complementary approaches had discussed them with their health care providers.
+However, only 58 percent of those who had used complementary approaches had discussed them with their health care providers.

 Why didn’t some people discuss complementary health approaches with their health care providers?
 The most common reason, according to the survey, was that the provider never asked.
 The second most common reason was that people didn’t know they should.